TimJMartin/Magic-GDAL/1. Installation/README.md

 This is likely because the environment variables we not set correctly.
 Retry some of the above steps and try again.

-__After editing environment variables you must close and reopen any open termianls, command prompt or powershell windows so that they can pick up the updated variables__
+__After editing environment variables you must close and reopen any open terminals, command prompt or PowerShell windows so that they can pick up the updated variables__